Computational Foundations for Strategic Coopetition: Formalizing Interdependence and Complementarity: Mathematical Formalization

 The first term $\pi_i(\vect{a})$ is actor $i$'s private payoff, representing direct returns from their own investment and their share of synergistic value.
 This is what a purely self-interested actor would maximize.

 The second term $\sum_{j \neq i} D_{ij} \cdot \pi_j(\vect{a})$ captures instrumental interdependence.
 Actor $i$ rationally cares about actor $j$'s payoff $\pi_j$ proportional to the structural dependency $D_{ij}$.
 When $D_{ij}$ is large (actor $i$ depends heavily on $j$), actor $i$ has strong incentive to ensure $j$ succeeds, because $j$'s success is instrumentally necessary for $i$'s own goal achievement.
-This is not altruism---it is rational self-interest in the context of structural coupling.
+This concern for $j$'s success is not altruism but rather represents rational self-interest in the context of structural coupling.

-This utility formulation extends classical game theory by incorporating dependency-based other-regarding preferences derived from organizational structure rather than assuming exogenously given preferences.
+This utility formulation extends classical game theory by incorporating dependency-based other-regarding preferences derived from interdependency structure rather than assuming exogenously given preferences.
 The interdependence terms create positive spillovers that can shift equilibria toward more cooperative outcomes compared to purely self-interested Nash equilibria.